gvwilson/sensibleadventures/nardica/nardica.md

 "They're locked down tight," he sighed quietly, tapping the tech in his temple with a finger.

-Iffy nodded toward the toolboxes on the floor between them.
+Iffy nodded toward the three toolboxes on the floor between them.
 "Least they let you keep your gear."

 Wales smiled.
 "They didn't really have---ah, here we go."